 When it comes to signage, first and foremost make sure the actual church sign is visible and clear.
 Can you see the words from a distance?
 Are they visible at night?
 Your signs by the street may be the first thing that catches a new visitor’s eye.
 You want to make sure they know that your church building is an actual church and a welcoming place that they would want to come visit.

 These are just a few suggestions on how a good first impression starts with clarity.
 Take a good look at your church building and evaluate what areas you can provide more clarity.
 Not sure where to begin?
-Consider a Sunday Secret Shopper Consultation.
+Consider a First Impressions Evaluation.
 Ask your first impressions team to put themselves in the guest’s shoes so you can provide visitors with a clear, easy visit that leaves them wanting to come back and worship with you again.

 Susan Malphurs is the Executive Vice President of the Malphurs Group, an HR, Outreach, Church Leadership consultant, blogger at malphursgroup.com/blog, wife, mother, and grandmother. (@susanmalphurs) When Susan isn’t involved in serving pastors and churches with the Malphurs Group church consulting firm, she enjoys reading, exploring the “foodie” options in Dallas, TX, and doing anything that involves her grandchildren.